Backed by Iran, ‘Axis of Resistance’ Terror Groups Target Israel

 Hezbollah’s arsenal is primarily Iranian-made and enters Lebanon through the northern border with Syria, where the authoritarian government of President Bashar al-Assad has proven happy to overlook such operations.

-Though large, the group’s arsenal is overwhelmingly made up of previous generations of Iranian rockets with a short range and poor accuracy.
-Regardless of their apparent weaknesses, however, older models of Iranian unguided rockets like the Fateh-110 have proven more than capable of raining terror on civilian populations in northern Israel.
+While large, the group’s arsenal is overwhelmingly made up of previous generations of Iranian rockets with a short range and poor accuracy.
+Regardless of their apparent weaknesses, however, older models of Iranian unguided rockets such as the Fateh-110 have proven more than capable of raining down terror on civilian populations in northern Israel.

-Beginning in September of this year, Hezbollah began deploying the Fadi-1 and Fadi-2, short-range rockets with higher payloads.
+Beginning in September, Hezbollah began deploying the Fadi-1 and Fadi-2, short-range rockets with higher payloads.

-Likewise, the group now appears to be further developing its use of small drones like the Hudhud-1, a unit manufactured in Yemen and measuring only about a meter across.
+Likewise, the group now appears to be further developing its use of small drones such as the Hudhud-1, a unit manufactured in Yemen and measuring only about one meter (about 3.3 feet) across.
 This drone can conduct both surveillance and loitering munition attacks.

 image-5744475